gardener/landscapercli/docs/reference/landscaper-cli_components-cli_image-vector_add.md

     imageReference: gcr.io/google_containers/pause-amd64:3.1
 </pre>

-2. The image matches the given "--component-prefixes" which will add the image as label ("imagevector.gardener.cloud/images") to the "componentReference".
+2. The image is defined by another component so the image is added as label ("imagevector.gardener.cloud/images") to the "componentReference".

+Images that are defined by other components can be specified
+1. [DEPRECATED] when the image's repository matches the given "--component-prefixes"
+2. the image is labeled with "imagevector.gardener.cloud/component-reference"

 If the component reference is not yet defined it will be automatically added.
 If multiple images are defined for the same component reference they are added to the images list in the label.